-Bill Donald says he enjoyed his year as NCBA president but is happy to be back on the ranch.
 The family’s Angus cattle, selected for moderate frame size and mature weights around 1,200 to 1,300 pounds, are well adapted to the Montana range environment.
 Donald says the cows have good capacity for consuming large quantities of lower-quality forage on dormant range and maintain good body condition through the winter.

 The cow herd calves during May and June, a schedule Donald says matches the cows’ peak energy demands with peak forage supplies.
 At about a mile in elevation, the area’s growing season is short and cattle spend a good part of the year grazing dormant forage.
 One year, snow fell on July 15.
 “People around here weren’t sure if it was the first snow of the season or the last,” Donald says.